 Companies should not just assume that because they have business insurance, they will be covered in the event of a recall.

-Existing products liability insurance may cover if a product causes illness, injury, or damage to a third party’s property, but it may not cover product recall.
+However, it may not cover product recall.
 And when a policy does, it may not cover all losses, such as interruption to the business, so owners could face mounting costs.

 Product recall insurance as part of your manufacturing business insurance offers you peace of mind.
 It could be crucial for the success of your company.